Our Grants - 47 Awarded Totaling $71,280 in 2017-2018

 General Grant -- Monies requested by administrators and staff for resources to purchase new equipment and to develop creative, new programs or projects.

-Innovation Grant -- These grants are for programmatic, innovative ideas, and are available for up to three years of funding.
+These grants are for innovative programs, creative learning ideas, and are renewable for up to five years.